 Come stargazing with our local Great Barrier Dark Sky Ambassadors!

-Great Barrier Island is one of four Dark Sky Sanctuaries in the world, but the only island.
-Away from the lights of the big city and as an off-the-grid island, our light pollution is minimal.
+Great Barrier Island is one of very few Dark Sky Sanctuaries in the world.
+Away from the lights of the big city, and as an off-the-grid island, our light pollution is minimal.
 Our dark skies are superb.
+Yet, we are only 1/2 hours flight from Auckland International Airport.

-Join us where the sky meets the ocean.
-Our enthusiastic ambassadors will guide you through the starry southern night skies and beyond, sharing their knowledge on astronomy.
+Join our enthusiastic local guides where the sky meets the ocean.
+They will guide you through the starry southern night skies and beyond, sharing their knowledge on astronomy.

-We show you super stars, constellations, any visible planets, deep sky objects, the Magellanic Clouds and the moon or the Milky Way.
-We use night binoculars and an 8″ Dobsonian telescope so that you can get up close and personal with the stars.
+Gaze at super stars, constellations, any visible planets, deep sky objects, the Magellanic Clouds and the moon or the Milky Way.
+Use night binoculars and an 8″ Dobsonian telescope to get up close and personal with the stars.

-Our local team knows the Barrier inside out and will either meet you at your accommodation if it has good views of the sky, or take you to the best dark spots while adding local flavour.
+Our local team knows the Barrier inside out and will either meet you at your accommodation if it has good views of the sky for a private experience, or book in for a group tour in the best dark spots, while adding local flavour.

 We are your Great Barrier Dark Sky contact for: